-(Editor’s note: This is the third and final article in a three-part series on kidney transplantation, organ donation and kidney health.
+(Editor’s Note: This story is the third in a three-part series of articles on kidney transplants, kidney health and disease prevention.
 In her early 50s, the writer learned that she had only one functional kidney; she was also diagnosed with kidney disease that was the result of overuse of over the counter ibuprofen.
 She had no idea.
-Read the first article here and the second article here today!)
+Read part 1 and part 2 in this series.)

 When you go for a run, you think about your heart rate.
 If you struggle to catch your breath, you are aware of your lungs.
 And if you’re older and just can’t remember the name of that actor in that movie you loved, you may worry about your brain.

 But how often do you think about your kidneys?

 Kidneys are the body’s workhorse – cleaning out toxins, removing waste and balancing your bodily fluids.
 Until something pops up on a blood test or urinalysis, most of us have no idea if our kidneys are working properly or – and this is important – if we actually have two normal kidneys.

 By the time that blood test shows something measurable, some damage may already be done.

 For those reasons, Sarah Boyt, registered dietitian at the Prisma Health transplant center in Greenville, calls kidney disease a “silent disease.”